 Dreaming of a white Christmas?
 Oh, how lucky for you!
 So unbothered and untouched by the world!
 I think most of us would be able to accept a couple of green patches peeking out through the snow in exchange for smooth, stress-free holidays.

 It’s a real shame that the ‘most wonderful time of the year’ is also the most run-around-crazy, heart-stopping, ‘did-I-leave-the-oven-on?’-anxiety-inducing time of the whole year.
-And like with any other kind of stress, it can have negative effects, specifically on your sex life.
+And as with any other kind of stress, it can have negative effects, specifically on your sex life.

 Stress increases the firing off of hormones in our bodies, and while these are hormones that we need, prolonged production of them can have a negative mental effect and also hinder our sex lives.
 One of the chief offenders is cortisol, which, in large quantities, will suppress our sex hormones, and works as the exact opposite of a libido booster.